 Depending on the circumstances, reasonable security measures could include:

 - Removing other guests who are intoxicated or violent

 - Remedying problems that led to previous crimes.

 If a lack of security has resulted in your being injured or has caused the death of a family member, an experienced North Carolina inadequate security attorney from Hardison & Cochran can help you.
 You may be able to recover compensation to help with medical bills, loss of income as you recover, your pain and suffering and more.

 Contact Our North Carolina Inadequate Security Lawyers Today

-If you’ve been injured in a criminal attack because of a lack of security on another property owner’s premises, call the experienced North Carolina inadequate security lawyers at Hardison & Cochran toll free today at 800-434-8399, or fill out our online contact form.
+If you’ve been injured in a criminal attack because of a lack of security on another property owner’s premises, the property owner could be liable, call the experienced North Carolina inadequate and negligent security lawyers at Hardison & Cochran toll-free today at 800-434-8399, or fill out our online contact form.

-We represent victims of inadequate security in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad, and throughout North Carolina.
+We represent victims of inadequate security in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greenville City, Greensboro, and the Triad and throughout North Carolina.